cognitedata/cognite-grafana-datasource/instructions.md

 Standard username/password for logging in is admin/admin.

-Once logged in you can see that CDP is installed.
+Once logged in you can see that CDF is installed.

 ![Opening Grafana](./images/image6.png)

-5. To set up CDP, do the following:
+5. To set up CDF, do the following:

-Go to "Configuration" click Data Sources, then Add data source, and choose Cognite Data Platform as "Type".
+Go to "Configuration" click Data Sources, then Add data source, and choose Cognite Data Fusion as "Type".
 Give the data source a name, provide the name of the project and your API key.

 ![Configuration](./images/image9.png)